Sasha-Moran/site-randmovie/README.md

 </p>

 # RandMovie
-This is web aplication who random offer movie.
+This is a web application who random offer movie.
 It has main offer application, blog and simple API.
 The deployed project is available on link [RandMovie](http://sashamoran.pythonanywhere.com).